Reference for limits we can verify from repo code and checked-in config.

 | Worker CPU budget per invocation | 30000 ms | worker/wrangler.toml | Hard repo-configured CPU cap via [limits].cpu_ms |

-| Cron expressions / trigger slots | 17 | worker/wrangler.toml, shared/lib/cron-jobs.ts, shared/lib/scheduled-runner-registry.ts | Public status tooling groups around these trigger slots; the shared runner registry is the dispatch authority checked by npm run check:cron-sync; check:cron-connections models chained jobs with connectionGroup metadata.
+| Cron expressions / trigger slots | 19 | worker/wrangler.toml, shared/lib/cron-jobs.ts, shared/lib/scheduled-runner-registry.ts | Public status tooling groups around these trigger slots; the shared runner registry is the dispatch authority checked by npm run check:cron-sync; check:cron-connections models chained jobs and budget-only scheduled surfaces with connectionGroup metadata.
 2026-04-17: added daily0300Utc slot for prune-status-probe-runs (90d retention).
-2026-04-19: added dewsPsiOffset (26,56 * * * *) so DB-only DEWS/PSI publication is not coupled to DEX-liquidity CPU usage. |
+2026-04-19: added dewsPsiOffset (26,56 * * * *) so DB-only DEWS/PSI publication is not coupled to DEX-liquidity CPU usage.
+2026-04-23: added halfHourlyChartsOffset (16,46 * * * *) so sync-stablecoin-charts no longer shares an invocation budget with sync-dex-liquidity.
+2026-05-11: added daily0810Utc (10 8 * * *) so discovery-scan no longer shares the 08:05 lane. |

-| Runtime jobs actually scheduled | 31 | shared/lib/cron-jobs.ts, shared/lib/scheduled-runner-registry.ts | Runtime scheduling matches the shared status metadata set.
-The additional */5 * * * * digest-trigger poll is a runner slot that executes pending manual requests under the existing daily-digest lease, not a separate status job. |
+| Runtime jobs actually scheduled | 40 status-tracked jobs, plus 2 budget-only scheduled surfaces | shared/lib/cron-jobs.ts, shared/lib/scheduled-runner-registry.ts | Runtime scheduling matches the shared status metadata set for /api/status.
+The additional budget-only surfaces are Telegram registration reconciliation on the five-minute Telegram slot and the */5 * * * * digest-trigger poll, which executes pending manual requests under the existing daily-digest lease. |

-| Feedback limiter | 3 submissions / 10 minutes per salted IP hash | worker/src/api/feedback.ts, worker/src/lib/rate-limit.ts | Separate from the general public API limiter |
+| Feedback limiter | 3 submissions / 10 minutes per salted IP hash | worker/src/api/feedback.ts, worker/src/lib/rate-limit.ts | Separate from the per-key limiter |

 Connection-budget operating assumption